 Direct Your Request to the Marketing & Public Information Department.
-The District has designated the Marketing & Public Information Department as the first point of contact for public records requests.
+The District has designated the Marketing & Public Information Department as the Superintendent/ President's designee and first point of contact for public records requests.
 By directing your request to the Marketing & Public Information Department, it will make it easier for us to track and process your request which will result in your receiving a prompter response.
 The office may be reached by telephone at (661) 722-6300 Ext.
-6312, fax at (661) 722-6333, by email at publicrecordsrequest@avc.edu and by U.S. mail at:
+6696, fax at (661) 722-6333, by email at publicrecordsrequest@avc.edu and by U.S. mail at: